hemantDB/GitDemo/README.md

 This Project id for PoC
 Deleted branch1 from remote repo

-Let develoer pul the latest changes
+Let develoer pul the latest change
+Changes from STS